hamdyaea/MarsInSightWeather/README.md

 ## Error - No data :

 The average 7 days calculation need 7 days information.
-If the json file rawdata from insight contain less than 7 keys, No data is display for the average measurement.
+If the json file rawdata from insight contain less than 7 keys you will have an error like this :

+Traceback (most recent call last):
+  File "MarsGUI.py", line 161, in <module>
+    parser()
+  File "MarsGUI.py", line 86, in parser
+    Last_Wnd2 = mars[sol_keys_new2]["HWS"]
+KeyError: 'HWS'

+Look at the this page to see if all the 7 days data are available : https://mars.nasa.gov/insight/weather/
 ## Developer - Author

 Hamdy Abou El Anein